cakephp/docs/en/views/helpers/form.rst

 When customizing, ``fields``, you can use the ``$options`` parameter to control the generated legend/fieldset.

-For example pass an array of parameters to be applied as HTML attributes to the ``fieldset`` tag.
+For example, pass an array of parameters to be applied as HTML attributes to the ``fieldset`` tag.
 Also supply a string into ``legend`` to customize the legend text::

     echo $this->Form->allInputs(